 How to prevent workout injuries?
 Injuries can set you back or even compromise future accomplishments and should be avoided like the plague, yet they are a very common occurrence that could be easily avoided by a little forethought and planning.

 We can mostly blame ourselves for most injuries because they are often the result of carelessness or even laziness.
-Most injuries are are the result of poor planning and execution of the workouts, though sedentary life style also contributes to the picture.
+Most injuries are are the result of poor planning and execution of the workouts, though a sedentary lifestyle also contributes to the picture.

 Precisely because most of us spend our days in an office, sitting in front of a screen with poor posture, we should be extra careful before jumping into our workout and not rush in or perform the exercises haphazardly.

 Follow these basic 6 tips and you’ll reduce substantially the risk of injuries in your training history.

 1 – Warm Up Thoroughly

 Bad choice.
 The warm-up not only will make your joints, muscles, and ligaments supple and ready to go, but you’ll also prime your nervous system for the efforts ahead.

 Raising your heart rate a bit with some light bodyweight moves like jumping jacks and performing stretch moves before your big lifts will wake up your body and mind from the lethargic day in the office.

 Especially in cold weather, a good warm-up will prevent workout injuries down the line, and your muscles and tendons will thank you for this.
 Failure to warm up properly can result in tears or inflammations when you least expect it.
 Just because you got away with it many times before, it does not mean that you’ll always get lucky.

-When disaster happens, it can take weeks or even months to recover, spoiling all the hard work you have otherwise done.
+When a disaster happens, it can take weeks or even months to recover, spoiling all the hard work you have otherwise done.

 2 – Keep Your Ego In Check